elizaholman/BlackHole/ReadMe.md

 * Check your wins, losses, and percentage in the scoreboard

-* Goodluck and have fun!
+* Good luck and have fun!